IonutDaniel99/ScrapeRomania-Map/README.md

   <p align="center">
     Personal project with an interactive svg map of locations to visit in Romania.
     <br />
+    Dropped to focus on my university master thesis.
+(June 2022)
     <br />
     <br />
     <span>